jon-heard/obsidian-inline-scripts/README.md

 ***
 ***

-## HOW-TO: Setup the plugin and try it out
+## TUTORIAL: Setup the plugin and try it out
 1. Walk through the process of installing and enabling the plugin (TBD once this plugin is part of the community).
 2. Open a note to try out the plugin.
 3. In the note, type `;;greet` (or `!!greet!` on mobile).